HAIR REMOVAL

 -

-Avoid exfoliating for 48 hours after your appointment tp allow the skin to heal.
+Avoid exfoliating for 48 hours post-treatment to allow the skin to heal.

 -